top of page

 Trans Health Care

-This page contains information about medical gender affirmation, and how and where to access trans health care in Australia.
+This page contains information about medical gender affirmation, including how and where to access trans health care in Australia.
 For information about community acronyms, see this page.

 Gender Affirming Hormone Therapy